m5c/CoreMavenConverter/README.md

 ## Important to know

+ * Any **editor** projects and **expressions.ui/ide/test** are irrelevant for the maven build.
+The stay in the repository but are not invoked during the build process.
  * The maven built hard wires dependencies to specific eclipse plugin versions into the build.
 Developpers must absolutely use the identical versions on their side.
 Otherwise commits are very likely rejected by the server.
  * Upgrading to new EMF versions is still possible, but all deverloppers must use the same plugin versions.
 Ideally all developpers use the auto installer, to ensure a sane setup.
  * The structure of the preserved projects slightly deviates from the maven convention.
 This is mainly to not confuse eclipse, which is to **-bleep-** dumb to just detect a standard maven layout.
 The sources do not reside in ```src/main/java```, but simply in ```src```.
 To ensure their inclusion by maven, all preserved projects override the default source location, with a specific entry: